tim-chn/balance/README.md

 <img width="210" alt="image" src="https://user-images.githubusercontent.com/100978347/181093649-8e8e046d-236e-4027-a87a-a6dfaf576408.png">

 ### Analysis
-- Generalized additive models for location, scale and shape (GAMLSS)
-  - Cutting-edge statistical modeling technique.
-  - Location, scale, skewness, *kurtosis.
-- Chose the best distribution (lower Akaike information criterion [AIC]): logJSU (boys), logSEP4 (girls).
-- Model diagnostics: quantile residual coefficients and visuals; emphasis on worm plots.
-- Create centiles curves
+We utilize generalized additive models for location, scale and shape (GAMLSS), a cutting edge statistical modelling technique that models four parameters, location, scale, skewness, and kurtosis, to fit the data to a GAMLSS family distribution. gamlss.dist includes over 50 different continuous distributions, one of which is chosen by the choosedist() function using minimum generalized akaike information criterion (GAIC).

+For both male and female, choosedist() calculates the Generalized Gamma (GG) distribution as the best fit.
+However, the s shaped [worm plot](https://pubmed.ncbi.nlm.nih.gov/11304741/) indicates a failure to adequately fit kurtosis.
+This is expected for data with kurtosis, since the GG distribution does not fit the tau kurtosis parameter.

+The data is then fit using a log transformation.
+The function choosedist() chooses a distribution for the log transformed values for reach.
+A log family of the chosen distribution is generated and fitted with the non transformed reach data.
+The function gen.Family() generates a log distribution for the chosen family, and the data is then fit to the distribution.
+The data is then compared using model diagnostics (i.e. worm plots, quantile residual visuals and coefficients, minimum AIC).

-  - Boys left reach: applied a local penalty to improve smoothness of the curves while maintaining model integrity.
+The centiles() function generates the centiles curves.
+A local penalty was applied for boys left reach to improve smoothness of the curves while maintaining model integrity.

+All steps are included in [analysis.R](https://github.com/timchen37/balance/blob/main/analysis.R).

 ## Results
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/100978347/181094078-53446550-ce0b-432e-afed-b73a955c0409.png">

 ## Discussion/Conclusion
-- First results of their kind; robust centiles due to the large sample size and the advanced modeling techniques.
-- These centiles may be adopted by practitioners and used for clinical practice (e.g., score interpretation) in the respective population.
+These centiles are the first results of their kind.
+The methods used generated robust centiles due to the large sample size and the advanced modeling techniques.
+The results may be adopted by practitioners and used for clinical practice (e.g., score interpretation) in the respective population.

+Some notable observations:
-- Boys right and left reach 98th centiles were somewhat elevated at the youngest ages.
+- Boys right and left reach 98th centiles were somewhat elevated at the youngest ages, which seems counterintuitive and unexpected.
+This could be due to less data for younger individuals.
 - Within each sex, right and left reach curves were similar; between sexes, boys 98th centile appeared slightly elevated.
-- Limitations: data collection concerns (e.g., data entry, administration consistency); data cleaning procedures; model diagnostics (i.e., worm plots).
+- Limitations: data collection concerns (e.g., data entry, administration consistency); data cleaning procedures; model diagnostics (i.e., worm plots) were not perfect.

 ### References
 1. Lloyd, M., Foley, J. T., & Temple, V. A. (2018).
 Maximizing the use of Special Olympics International's Healthy Athletes database: A call to action.
 Research in Developmental Disabilities, 73, 58-66.